cardano-community/guild-operators/docs/Docker.md

 docker run -itd --name CN --hostname CN -p 9000:9000 -it -v <PATHTOYOURDIR>:/configuration -e NETWORK=passive guild-operators/cardano-node:debian
 ```

-Once the container is running, you cat attach to it by running the following command:
+Once the container is running, you cat attach to it by running the following command (change `CN` with your container name):
 ```
 docker attach CN
 ```